Ohio therapy dog named 2022 Cadbury Bunny - NewsBreak

 Ohio therapy dog named 2022 Cadbury Bunny

 Annie Rose, an English doodle, visits nursing homes and reportedly loves doing therapy work.
-During the COVID-19 shutdown, when residents couldn’t have visitors, the pup would do window visits to keep spirits up.Man in Germany gets 90 COVID-19 shots to sell forged passes
+During the COVID-19 shutdown, when residents couldn’t have visitors, the pup would do window visits to keep spirits up.Local dog finalist for Cadbury bunny contest

 “We can’t thank everyone enough for voting for our very own Annie Rose and making her the next Cadbury Bunny, especially her doodle families and friends who went over and beyond,” Lori R., Annie Rose’s owner, said in a statement.
 “Our community rallied behind and supported her just as she has for them for years as a therapy dog.
 All of us are still shocked by the news but can’t wait to get Annie Rose those iconic Cadbury Bunny ears.”

-The win means Annie Rose is set to star in this year’s Cadbury Easter Bunny commercial, plus, her family won $5,000.$1.6 billion unpaid stimulus payments: Are you owed money?
+The win means Annie Rose is set to star in this year’s Cadbury Easter Bunny commercial, plus her family won $5,000.

 You can watch Annie Rose’s audition video here .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.